PTNobel/ptnobel.github.io/src/index.md

 Maintainer, CVXPY
 <ptnobel@stanford.edu>

+*News: I will be co-organizing "ScaleOPT: GPU-Accelerated and Scalable Optimization" workshop at NeurIPS 2025 with Fangzhao Zhang, Maximilian Schaller, Tetiana Parshakova, Tobia Marcucci, and Alexandre Amice.
+Check our website [ScaleOpt](https://cvxgrp.org/scaleopt) for updates!
+The workshop focuses on exploring how current software and hardware developed for AI systems can be used to solve optimization problems.
+Related papers are welcome!
+See you in San Diego!*

 # Bio

 I am a PhD candidate at Stanford University working with Professors [Stephen Boyd](https://web.stanford.edu/~boyd/) and [Emmanuel Candès](https://statweb.stanford.edu/~candes/) on optimization and its applications in statistics.